What the HB2102 Deductibles Law Means for Roofers

-Since the insurance companies lobbied extremely hard to get this law passed, we believe that they will start asking for proof of deductible payment before releasing recoverable depreciation immediately.
-Since this is now part of the insurance code, TDI will be able to investigate any violations.
-Though they cannot prosecute the contractor, they can investigate and assess fines for any violations.
-In addition, since they are a governing body, they do carry a lot of weight with the DA’s office and could suggest charges be filed for violators.
+Since the insurance companies lobbied extremely hard to get this deductibles law passed, we believe that they’ll start asking for proof of deductible payment before releasing recoverable depreciation immediately.
+Since this is now part of the insurance code, the Texas Department of Insurance (TDI) will be able to investigate any violations.
+Though they cannot prosecute the roofing contractor, they can investigate and assess fines for any violations.
+In addition, since they’re a governing body, they do carry a lot of weight with the District Attorney’s office and could suggest charges be filed for violators.

 Fortunately, the courts are so overloaded it may be unlikely in larger counties, but we wouldn’t be surprised if it happened in some smaller counties.
-Hopefully, this law will help legitimate contractors get paid the entire insurance claim and stop the less reputable contractors from stealing reputable Roofer’s customers.
+Hopefully, this law will help legitimate roofers get paid the entire insurance claim and stop less-reputable ones from stealing reputable roofers’ customers.

-- Have owner affirmatively represent whether insurance proceeds are being used and, if so, what is the amount of their deductible.
+- Have the owner affirmatively represent whether insurance proceeds are being used — and, if so, ask them the amount of their deductible.

-- Have warning language from law in your contract and a place for customer to initial.
+- Include warning language from the deductibles law in your contract and a place for the customer to initial.